-Participatory action research (PAR) stands distinctively amidst traditional methodologies, offering a collaborative approach to qualitative research that integrates the researched community directly into the social science research process.
+Participatory action research (PAR) contrasts with traditional methodologies, offering a collaborative approach to qualitative research that integrates the researched community directly into the social science research process.
 Unlike conventional qualitative approaches and quantitative research methods, participatory research methods emphasize involvement from members of communities that are affected by the research.
 PAR can be applied to a broad range of fields, including organization development, community psychology, epidemiology, and community health research.
 PAR can have profound implications for connecting academic scholarship with individuals and communities in real-world situations.
 This is because those individuals and communities are not just research participants but substantive research partners in knowledge production as well.

 Originating in the mid-20th century, PAR emerged as a response to conventional research's one-sided dynamics, aiming to dissolve the barriers between the researcher and the researched.
 By championing shared decision-making, co-analysis, and collective action, PAR transforms passive subjects into active researchers.
 This methodology doesn't just collect data; it fosters empowerment, inclusivity, and change.